mahmud-r-farhan/Realtime-Location-Tracker/README.md

    ```bash
    npm install
    ```
+* - optional for offline support

-3. **Download Leaflet Library:**
+   1. **Download Leaflet Library:**
       - Download the Leaflet library and place the CSS and JS files in the `public/leaflet/` directory.

-4. **Download Map Tiles:**
+   2. **Download Map Tiles:**
       - Use tools like [TileMill](https://tilemill-project.github.io/) or [MapTiler](https://www.maptiler.com/) to generate offline map tiles.
       - Place the generated tiles in the `public/tiles/offline-map-tiles/` directory.

-5. **Configure WebRTC:**
+   3. **Configure WebRTC:**
       - Set up WebRTC for audio communication by following the official [WebRTC documentation](https://webrtc.org/getting-started/).

-6. **Run the Application:**
+3. **Run the Application:**

     - Start the application normally:
    ```bash